geekyclarkey/homeassistant/hass_projects/cctv_with_recording_in_homeassistant/README.md

     stream_source: "rtsp://username:password@192.168.10.222/Src/MediaInput/h264/stream_1/ch_"
 ```
 Your camera entity will probably look different, you may need to research how to add your camera into homeassistant.
 I am using the Panasonic WV-SF335 and the example above is how to incorporate that particulat make and model.
+You can find many stream urls from [this website](https://www.ispyconnect.com/sources.aspx)

 ### Set up the input booleans for the lovelace card
 These booleans will be for us to take instant snapshots and recordings from the lovelace interface.